-Join Adam Wilbert for an in-depth discussion in this video Aligning controls, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Aligning controls, part of Access 2013: Forms and Reports.

 - The snapping grid in the background of the Form Design View helps keep your elements aligned, but it can sometimes be difficult to get everything in exactly the right position.
 There are a couple of tools available on the Arrange tab that can help us out in that regard.
 Let's take a look by continuing to refine our Employee Directory form.
 I'll go ahead and switch its view to Design View.
 Then up here on the ribbon I'll flip over to the Arrange tab.
 Now, most of these options are gonna be grayed out and they have very specific use cases in which they'll be enabled.
 For now, let's go ahead and just focus over here on the far right side in the Sizing & Ordering section.